JHU-CLSP/docker-http-api-example/README.md

 docker-compose up --build
 ```

+Run `docker-compose help up` for more information.

 #### Note on Input and Output Size

 Redis keys and values have a maximum size of 512 MB.
 If your
 task inputs or outputs reach that threshold when encoded as JSON, you
 will need to take a different approach.

+### Task Types and Distributed Processing

+The asynchronous task manager implemented for this example allows each
+key to have its own "type."
+While there is only one key type in the
+example (`factorization`), in real-world applications there may be
+several different kinds of tasks that we wish to do.
+For example,
+perhaps we are building an API for question answering and wish to allow
+the consumer to specify which question answering model to use for each
+request.
+The task type functionality implemented in the example code
+can be used to route requests specifying different models to different
+handlers in the worker process.

+The previously discussed asynchronous processing strategy stores each
+task input as a simple redis key.
+One drawback of this approach is
+that each worker samples inputs from the entire keyspace; workers
+cannot efficiently restrict sampling to a single key type or subset of
+possible key types.
+This means that workers that interface directly
+with the task manager must be able to handle all key types.
+In the
+question answering use case, this structure requires each worker
+process to be able to run all models, creating unnecessary coupling in
+the code and requiring the software dependencies for all models to be
+installed in the same container.

+To handle task types in a more distributed fashion and allow more
+flexibility in the definition of workers, we need to use a different
+redis data structure.
+The asynchronous processing example includes an
+alternate, distributed implementation of the task manager that uses a
+redis sorted set for each key type.
+Using this implementation, each
+key type can be handled by a different worker process.
+In the question
+answering use case, this approach allows us to keep each model in its
+own container, allowing individual models to be run (or not run)
+independently of one another and reducing our exposure to dependency
+issues.

+To use the distributed task manager in the example, add the
+`--distributed` flag to the ends of the commands (the lines starting
+with `command:`) of the `worker` and `http-server` services in
+`docker-compose.yml`.